Why Trust Me?

 – SCSS, which allows for modular CSS file architecture and greater speed and flexibility of writing CSS code.

-– Webpack 4, which allows for modular JS file architecture, and quite a few other things if really mastered.
+– Webpack 4, which allows for modular JS file architecture, and quite a few other things if you really master it.

-On top of all that, one last piece kept nagging me.
-If I were to to nail this puzzle in 2018, I had to get DevOps-serious.
+On top of all that, one last piece keeps nagging at us.
+If we are to to nail this puzzle in 2018, we have to get DevOps-serious.

 And that’s all folks: a developer’s one-year journey from code-illiterate to full-stack developer.
-Let’s give a vigorous round of applause to my Udemy instructors on this one.
+Let’s give a vigorous round of applause to yourself and your Udemy instructors on this one.
 I might even add a course of my own to it one day.

-You know that saying, more passion than time?
-Well, you do now: and it carves my next year’s learning path.
-It’s more DevOps, it’s Docker and Kubernetes, it’s React and Vue with all they’ve got.
+Do you know that saying, more passion than time?
+Well, you do now: and it carves our next year’s learning path.
+If you want my advice, it’s more DevOps, it’s Docker and Kubernetes, it’s React and Vue with all they’ve got.